| |

 Us celebrates the little-documented history of women in New Zealand

-politics.
-It was first performed at the Globe Theatre, Dunedin in 1993
+It premiered at the Globe Theatre, Dunedin in 1993

-and then at Taki Rua Theatre, Wellington during the 1994 Fringe Festival.
+and has been performed at Taki Rua Theatre, Wellington during the 1994 Fringe Festival, and in June 2019 by Little Scorpion Productions at the New Athaneum Theatre, Dunedin.